Burundi military sites attacked, 12 insurgents killed

 In the attacks on southern sites, a soldier said the assailants, some of them wearing military uniforms, first targeted a police station near ISCAM.
 At the same time, the attackers launched an assault on BASE, said the soldier.

-(Additional reporting by Clement Uwiringiyimana in Kigali, Aaron Maasho in Addis Ababa and Edith Honan in Nairobi, and Tom Miles in Geneva; Writing by Edmund Blair; Editing by Tom Heneghan)
+(Additional reporting by Clement Uwiringiyimana in Kigali, Aaron Maasho in Addis Ababa and Edith Honan in Nairobi, and Tom Miles in Geneva, Michelle Nichols at the United Nations; Writing by Edmund Blair; Editing by Tom Heneghan and Ken Wills)